biostar-dev/g-sdk/docs/_apis/auth.md

 : If it is not FACE_DETECTION_NONE, the device will try to detect a face after a user authenticates successfully.
 Valid only for BioStation A2.

 useServerMatching
 : If true, defer the authentication to the BioStar server.
-When user scan a fingerprint or a card, the device will send the information to the BioStar server and wait for the authentication result.
+When a user scans a fingerprint or a card, the device will send the information to the BioStar server and wait for the authentication result.

 You need BioStar V2.x for server matching.
 {: .notice--warning}